Hindu nationalism: Hinduisation policy of the Gorkhali monarch

 Maharajadhiraja Prithvi Narayan Shah (1723–1775), King of Nepal, propagated the ideals of the Hindu text Dharmashastra as the ruling ideology.

 Maharajadhiraja Prithvi Narayan Shah proclaimed the newly unified Kingdom of Nepal as Asal Hindustan ("Real Land of Hindus") because North India was ruled by the Islamic Mughal rulers.
 The proclamation was made to enforce the Hindu social code Dharmaśāstra over his reign and refer to his country as being inhabitable for Hindus.
 He also referred to the rest of Northern India as Mughlan (Country of Mughals) and called the region infiltrated by Muslim foreigners.
-After the Gorkhali conquest of the Kathmandu valley, King Prithvi Narayan Shah expelled Christian Capuchin missionaries from Patan and renamed Nepal as Asali Hindustan (the real land of Hindus).
+After the Gorkhali conquest of the Kathmandu Valley, King Prithvi Narayan Shah expelled Christian Capuchin missionaries from Patan and renamed Nepal as Asali Hindustan (the real land of Hindus).
 The Tagadharis enjoyed a privileged status in the Nepalese capital and they were also given greater access to the authorities after these events.
 Subsequently, Hinduisation became the main policy of the Kingdom of Nepal.
 Prof. Harka Gurung speculates that the presence of Islamic Mughal rule and Christian British rule in India compelled the foundation of Hindu Nationalism in the Kingdom of Nepal, to build a haven for Hindus there.

 Ideals of the Bharadari government

-The policies of the old Bharadari governments of the Gorkha Kingdom were derived from ancient Hindu texts such as the Dharmashastra The King was considered an incarnation of Lord Vishnu and was the chief authority over legislative, judiciary and executive functions.
+The policies of the old Bharadari governments of the Gorkha Kingdom were derived from ancient Hindu texts such as the Dharmashastra The King was considered an incarnation of Vishnu and was the chief authority over legislative, judiciary and executive functions.
 The judiciary functions were decided based on the principles of Hindu Dharma codes of conduct.
 The king had full rights to expel any person who offended the country and also to pardon the offenders and grant their return to the country.
 The government in practicality was not an absolute monarchy due to the dominance of Nepalese political clans such as the Pande family and the Thapa family, making the Shah monarch a puppet ruler.
 These basic Hindu templates provide the evidence that Nepal was administered as a Hindu state.